That’s a fact that hasn’t escaped the Hollywood A-list.

 6) The fishing in Cabo San Lucas is epic

-The Cabo sportfishing season lasts throughout the year.
+The fishing season in Cabo lasts throughout the year.
 So long as you’re not too fussy about what you catch, you have an almost guaranteed chance of landing something any time of year.

 But the summer months are particularly hot months for fishing in Los Cabos (pun intended).